 If you would like to build the SQLite extension in a git checkout, you can run:

-# Build the sqlite extension and place the shared library alongside the other modules. python setup.py build_sqlite_ext -i
+# Build the C extension and place shared libraries alongside other modules. python setup.py build_ext -i

 You can test your installation by running the test suite.

 You can test specific features or specific database drivers using the